 We recommend you install third-party apps, such as ChartExpo, into your Google Sheets to access ready-made and visually appealing Segmented Bar Graphs.

-ChartExpo is a Google Sheets-based add-on that’s loaded with an insightful and easy to interpret Stacked Bar Chart, many ready-made charts.
-You actually don’t need programming or coding skills to visualize your data using the tool in your Google Sheets.
+ChartExpo is a Google Sheets-based add-on that’s loaded with an insightful and easy-to-interpret Stacked Bar Chart, and many ready-made charts.
+You don’t need programming or coding skills to visualize your data using the tool in your Google Sheets.

 Sign up for a 7-day free trial today to access easy-to-interpret, ready-made, and visually appealing Segmented Bar Charts for your data story.